Yelp/elastalert/docs/source/ruletypes.rst

 This rule also requires at least one of the two following options:

 ``max_threshold``: If the calculated metric value is greater than this number, an alert will be triggered.
+This threshold is exclusive.

 ``min_threshold``: If the calculated metric value is less than this number, an alert will be triggered.
+This threshold is exclusive.

 Optional: